-Figure 8.2 below presents the percentage distribution of orphans - including those with one parent or both parents deceased - among the population aged 0-20, by district.
-It shows that Ngoma district has 2.7% of orphans with both parents deceased and 13.8% of orphans with one parent deceased.
-Both these indicators are nearly equal to the national level averages, which are 2.7% and 14% respectively.
+Figure 8.2 below presents the percentage distribution of orphans - including those with one parent or both parents deceased - among the population aged 0 to 20 years, by district.
+It shows that Nyanza district has 4.6% of orphans with both parents deceased and 17.6% of orphans with one parent deceased.
+All these two indicators are above the national-level averages, which are 2.7% and 14% respectively.
+Therefore, Nyanza district has the highest proportion of orphans in the country.